 “Using our industry experience the best we can to help answer questions or do strategic planning for an album release or even sometimes, I’ll help coach them on songwriting technique or tone production on their instrument,” Kyle says.
 “Whatever is needed.
 Those consultations are free of cost artists are welcome to reach out to us to set one of those up.”

 The MD is always seeking opportunities to bridge people together.
 Coming to the hub for any reason opens doors for a collaborative musical community that grows, learns and plays together.

 Have a band?
 Need room to rehearse?
 Need a soundproof room for recording?
 At the MD you can rent a room for an hour.
 The rehearsal room rates start at $10/30 mins and can vary so check the website for an accurate rate per room.
-Check the website for an accurate rate per room and availability.

 The Library and the Media Library are free to use to the public upon a reservation.
 You can apply for a private function in the Living Room.